emansawalha/Reading-Note/class-06.md

 - #### VARIABLES BECOME KNOWN AS PROPERTIES ####
     - If a variable is part of an object, it is called a property.
-Properties te ll us about the object.
+Properties tell us about the object.

 - #### FUNCTIONS BECOME KNOWN AS METHODS ####